oliverklee/ext-seminars/Documentation/DE/Konfiguration/SettingUpFront-endEditing/Index.rst

 #.
 Select the page with the event editor plug-in (that is the page which
    you have just created).
 Alternatively, you can set this using the TS setup variable plugin.tx\_seminars\_pi1.evenEditorPID.

-#.
-If you need, configure which files may be uploaded by providing a
-   comma-separated list of file-extensions to plugin.tx\_seminars\_pi1.allowedExtensionsForUpload or the corresponding Flexforms field.
-By default, many text-, image-, office- and archive- filetypes are allowed (see Reference section).

-#.
-If needed, the maximum upload file size can be configured in the
-   install tool.Be aware that, if the maximum upload file size in PHP is set to a lower value than the one in TYPO3, the FE editor cannot show an error message if one tries to upload a too large file.